Above: Library staff working on the More Than a Month program series. From left: Larry Nance, Niki Yeldell, Jose Cruz, and Susan McClelland.

 CTVN Teen Social Justice Filmmakers

-Thursday, January 19, 6:30-8:30 pm.
-Celebrate films developed and created by Chicago teens in classes taught by instructors at CTVN (Community Television Network).
+Thursday, February 9, 6:30-8 pm.
+Celebrate the films developed and created by Chicago teens in classes taught by instructors at CTVN (Community Television Network).
 Film subjects include documentaries, dramas, poetry, and music and tackle issues of homelessness, teen violence, friendship, and family dynamics.